Nicholas Lindsey

-Nicholas Lindsey (born January 18, 1995) is a Florida juvenile convicted of murder in the first degree of a law enforcement officer from the St. Petersburg Police Department.
+Nicholas Lindsey (born January 18, 1995) is a Florida man convicted of murder in the first degree of a law enforcement officer from the St. Petersburg Police Department.

 Background

-Nicholas Lindsey was a youth with a troubled past.
-According to records, Lindsey has a prior record for non violent crimes such as grand theft and trespassing.
+According to records, Lindsey has a prior record for non-violent crimes such as grand theft and trespassing.

 Although he attended school on the day of the shooting, he had missed 40 days during the school year.
 Gibbs High School former principal Kevin Gordon spoke with Lindsey about cutting class.
 The principal and his reading intervention teacher said the teenaged suspect always complied with authority.
 One teacher, Karen Morse, stated that he was a typical teen who would "strive for that teacher attention to do his best."
-Off campus, Lindsey appeared to be a different kid.
+Off campus, Lindsey appeared to be a different person.
 Lindsey's Facebook page showed he had a gang name.

 St. Petersburg mayor Bill Foster recognized Lindsey when he saw the mugshot.
 He met with the teen inside his home during a 2010 Outreach the Community event.
-It was after his first arrest of grand theft.
+It was after his first arrest for grand theft.
 Foster said that the teen impressed him the most and had a goal to succeed in life.
 Foster went on to say he wanted Lindsey tried as an adult.

 Murder of Officer David Crawford

 On February 21, 2011, officer David Crawford, 46, was responding to a call of a suspicious person near Tropicana Field late that night.
-The caller stated that a man was holding a brick in his back yard then jumped the fence.
+The caller stated that a man was holding a brick in his back yard and had jumped the fence.
 The caller thought he might be a burglar.
-Officer Crawford arrived to the area and spotted the person then got out of his vehicle.
+Officer Crawford arrived to the area and spotted the person, then got out of his vehicle.
 At 10:37 p.m., Donald J. Ziglar, a fellow officer, noticed and reported an exchange of gunfire.
 Ziglar found Crawford lying near his cruiser, police stated.
 He was shot multiple times at close range after reaching for a notepad.
 More than 200 officers from different agencies across Tampa Bay poured into the city to take part in the massive manhunt for the suspect.

 Capture

 The manhunt came to an end the night of February 22, 2011.
 Upon receiving tips from the community, police raided a home and arrested 16-year-old Nicholas Lindsey.
 Lindsey originally offered different accounts of the events, but eventually admitted information that conformed with the evidence police had already gathered, said St. Petersburg Police Chief Chuck Harmon.
 Police also stated that "he broke down and cried" and that Lindsey admitted to throwing the gun in a nearby creek.
 He was booked into the Pinellas Juvenile Assessment Center.

-Lindsey's mother, Deneen Sweat told the St. Petersburg Times she suspected her son may have been involved in the shooting after she heard the description of the suspect.
+Lindsey's mother, Deneen Sweat, told the St. Petersburg Times she suspected her son may have been involved in the shooting after she heard the description of the suspect.
 "I told my son, man up and tell what happened."
 Deneen Sweat told WFTS.
 Sweat was with her son when he confessed to police.